Bonus Index Benefit: End of the Bonus Debates

 Stable compensation - for executives

 Indexing neutralizes economic cycles, raw material price moves, and exchange rate fluctuations so that it only measures the part of the performance that executives control.
 This means that executives have more control over their performance and can better manage the fluctuations in their bonus payments.
 Using operating financial indicators for bonus payments further reduces volatility in pay than compensation plans based on fixed targets or relative total shareholder return which often changes more dramatically than people think.
 Less volatility means more satisfied executives and fewer debates about the bonus.
-Read crises-proof executive compensation, Financial Times on the search for the right bonus formula and watch Hermann Stern's interview on YouTube.
+Read crises-proof executive compensation and Financial Times on the search for the right bonus formula.

 Full transparency - for shareholders